 When we say "pain and suffering," we're talking about a variety of ways that an accident can affect your life.
 In Pennsylvania, people who suffer serious injuries can sue for two types of damages: economic and non-economic.

 Economic losses are those that have an actual price tag, and include:

 - Medical costs (bills from doctors, ambulance rides, emergency room visits)

 - The amount of your lost wages—for both missed work, and for future loss of income if you are never able to return to work.

 - Increased cost of living

 Under Pennsylvania law, accident victims may also recover compensation what's known as non-economic loss.
+Pain and suffering is a non-economic damage because there is no dollar amount assigned to this damage you are presenting.
 Non-economic losses are intangible—costs that can't be clearly enumerated.